-Connecting with others with similar interests and outlooks on life can help us manage the difficulties that everyday life can throw at us.
+Connecting with others with similar interests and outlooks on life can assist us in managing the difficulties that everyday life can throw at us.

-Despite the warming weather, Spring can also mean stress over exams, deadlines, and applications for summer employment or graduate employment, making it sometimes feel overwhelming and draining on our psychological coping resources.
+Despite the warming weather, the spring can also mean stress over exams, deadlines, and applications for summer employment or graduate employment, making it sometimes feel overwhelming and draining on our psychological coping resources.

 Here are some suggestions on activities and initiatives that can help you find ‘your tribe’ and enjoy the wellbeing benefits of surrounding yourself with support from like-minded others.

 The College and Community Life (CCL) Team is dedicated to assisting you in connecting to other students within and across the eight university colleges.
-For example, you could join a Mindfulness Walk exploring Darwin, Rutherford and Eliot Colleges or play lawn games at Darwin Rose Gardens with other students.
+For example, you could join a Mindfulness Walk exploring Darwin, Rutherford and Eliot Colleges, or will host a lawn games event at Darwin where you enjoy the Darwin Rose gardens and play some light hearted games with other students.